Pain Tracker App Privacy Policy v.1.4

 - Provide the Migraine Tracking Service: We use your diary entries and account info to enable you to log and review your migraine history.
 This includes storing your entries, displaying them back to you in the app, and maintaining your account (login, Telegram chat context, etc.).

-- Generate Reports and Insights: The Service automatically processes your logged data to create weekly and monthly summary reports (for example, counting how many migraines occurred in a month, or highlighting patterns).
+- Generate Reports and Insights: The Service automatically processes your logged data to create summary reports (for example, counting how many migraines occurred in a period, or highlighting patterns).
 These reports are shown to you within the app to help you identify trends.
-This automated processing is solely for your benefit and does not involve any automated decision-making that affects you legally or significantly – it’s just summarizing the data you provided.
+This automated processing is solely for your benefit and does not involve any automated decision-making that affects you legally or similarly significantly – it is just summarizing the data *you* provided.

-- Send Reminders: MigraineBot can send you reminder notifications to fill in your diary (for instance, a daily or weekly reminder if you opt-in to such notifications).
-We use your contact data (Telegram ID or email, as applicable) and usage history to determine when to send reminders.
+- Send Reminders: Pain Tracker App can send you reminder notifications to fill in your diary (for instance, via Telegram, email, or push when you opt in).
+We use your contact data (Telegram ID or email, as applicable) and reminder settings to send these.
 You can manage or disable reminders at any time through the app settings.

 - Ensure Security and Prevent Abuse: We use technical data (like IP addresses and usage logs) to protect the Service and its users against unauthorized access, spam, or attacks.
 For example, we rely on Cloudflare's security services to mitigate DDoS attacks and malicious traffic.
 This may involve processing of IP addresses and device information to filter out harmful requests and keep the Service stable and secure.

 - Communicate with You: If you reach out with questions, support requests, or bug reports, we will use your contact information to communicate with you and resolve issues.
-We may also send important service or policy updates to your registered email if necessary (but we do not send marketing emails, and we have no newsletter).
+We may also send important service or policy updates to your registered email if necessary.
+Optional product-update or marketing emails (if enabled by you) are opt-in, controllable in settings, and include unsubscribe functionality.

 - Comply with Legal Obligations: If we are required by law to process or disclose your data (for example, responding to a lawful court order or regulatory inquiry), we will only do so in accordance with applicable data protection laws.